lelmaza/lelmaza.github.io/_pages/education.md

 * Validated an HPLC-based method to quantify *in vitro* enzyme activity using FRET peptides, significantly improving characterization accuracy.

-**Police Accessories S.A.** │ Mexico City, Mexico *Process Ingenieering Intern* │ May 2021 - August 2021
+**Police Accessories S.A.** │ Mexico City, Mexico *Process Ingeneering Intern* │ May 2021 - August 2021

 * Led assembly and quality control teams to improve production from below 50% to 100% within a week, completing 20 storage trucks for a key account